capac/crm_app/README.rst

 * Allow option to retrieve locally or remotely documents sent by email.
 * Use a dropdown menu at 'Property ID' to search for properties in main window.
-* Bar chart showing number of properties per landlord
+* Bar chart showing number of properties per landlord.
-* Bar chart showing tenant occupancy in the properties
+* Bar chart showing tenant occupancy in the properties.